JeremyAnsel/xwa_hooks/xwa_hook_shield/zip/readme.txt

 See *Shield.txt.

 You can enable or disable the shield recharge for starships with the IsShieldRechargeForStarshipsEnabled setting.
+To set the time between the updates, set the CraftUpdateTime setting.
 See "hook_shield.cfg" or the "hook_shield" section of "Hooks.ini".